FIRST-YEAR STUDENT FINANCIAL AID PROCESS

 The bill is issued electronically to the student via email.
 The bill for Fall semester is issued in the beginning of July with a due date of August, while the bill for the Spring is issued in November with a December due date.

 To find the bottom line amount that will be owed to the school, you will add the Direct Costs and then subtract all aid that has been offered (exlcuding Work Study).

 It is possible that outside scholarships can affect your current aid offer.
 Villanova University Grant when combined with outside privately funded or non/need based gift aid, scholarships, tuition benefits, and tuition remission cannot exceed need.
 If need is exceeded, an adjustment is made to reduce self-help aid first (loans, Federal Work-Study) then grant funds.

 If you have been notified that you will be receiving an outside scholarship, you will need to submit a copy of the letter to our office.

 FINANCIAL AID INFORMATION

-The Net Price Calculator is designed to give you an early indication of how much and what types of financial aid you might qualify for if you were an entering undergraduate Villanova freshman who is a U.S. citizen or permanent resident attending school full-time in the academic year indicated.
+The Net Price Calculator is designed to give you an early estimated indication of how much and what types of financial aid you might qualify for if you were an entering undergraduate Villanova freshman who is a U.S. citizen or permanent resident attending school full-time in the academic year indicated.
 It is important to know that this provides only an estimate of your eligibility.

 The Office of Financial Assistance has the final word on your need-based financial aid offer.
 Villanova University offers limited merit scholarships and evaluations for these funds takes place through the admissions process.
 Merit scholarship eligibility will not be reflected on the Net Price Calculator.